A to Z

 Itinerant Lessons

-Children have the opportunity to learn how to play a musical instrument, join the Lifted Learning Science club and the Creative Writing club at Ilam School.
+Children have the opportunity to learn how to play a musical instrument, join the Lifted Learning Science club at Ilam School.
 Please be aware that these lessons are taken by teachers who are not directly employed by Ilam School.
 All teachers are police vetted.
 If you would like your child to learn an instrument or join a club, please collect a form from the office.

 Lifted Learning - Run by Dr Joyce